 Your Air Conditioner Breaks Down Often

-Do you constantly find yourself checking your A.C. because it overheats, cycles on and off repeatedly, or just acts strangely?
+Do you constantly find yourself checking your A.C. because it overheats, cycles on and off repeatedly, or just act strangely?
 An air conditioner that breaks down on a regular basis is most likely in need of some serious maintenance or replacement.
 If you haven’t had a technician look at yours for a while, consider calling your local A.C. repair service to schedule an inspection.

 Your Air Conditioner Uses R-22 Freon

 Prior to 2010, almost all commercial air conditioners used a chemical called R-22 freon, also known as HCFC-22, as a refrigerant.
-R-22 is a chlorofluorocarbon which has been found to be highly damaging to the earth’s ozone layer.
+R-22 is a chlorofluorocarbon that has been found to be highly damaging to the earth’s ozone layer.
 Due to this, A.C. units that implement it have slowly been phased out and replaced by more environmentally-friendly alternatives such as HFCs (hydrofluorocarbons) and ammonia.

 Not only is R-22 damaging to our planet, but it is inefficient compared to current alternatives.
 If you are concerned about your impact on the environment, you’ll want to consider replacing that aging R-22 air conditioner sitting next to your house.